Moving to a new country or place to start university can be daunting, so we’ve compiled this helpful guide to help you get answers to your questions.

-If you’re finding things hard and want to find out more about getting some help, someone to listen to you and some advice- LUU’s Help and Support section has lots of articles, and health and wellbeing project including outreach and student ambassador information, plus people to speak to.
+If you’re finding things hard and want to find out more about getting some help, someone to listen to you and some advice- LUU’s Help and Support section has lots of articles, and health and wellbeing resources including outreach and student ambassador information, plus people to speak to.

 You’re going to have questions about your studies.
 Knowing where the information is, and who to get in touch with to get you back on track is important.

 Minerva — home of all things to do with your learning.
 In the TEACH tab, you’ll find all things to do with your course, from reading lists to modules, past exam papers and more.

 Here’s how to contact your school — email addresses, phone numbers and the physical location on a map.

 Your personal tutor is the first point of contact for academic concerns and questions.
 You should also speak to them if you are experiencing difficulties accessing the online or digital aspects of your learning so they can establish the nature of the difficulty and explore solutions, like the possibility of a loan laptop.

 School Representatives are student leaders appointed by LUU to make positive, student-led change within their School.
 They represent (and re-present) the views of students in your School and work alongside Course Reps and staff to make your School better.

 As a student, you’ve got free access to Linked In Learning too — it’s worth looking at the huge range of additional courses you might be interested in.

 If you need any further help and guidance with academic issues — Leeds University Union’s academic help and support section have lots of guides and online resources, plus people you can speak to.
 You can also speak to your academic personal tutor about any difficulties you may be having accessing the online or digital aspects of your learning.